 No, you didn’t read that title wrong.
-While for many young people, the idea of saving $50,000 by the age of 30 seems like a pipe dream, if you’re willing to remain focused, exercise some discipline and use your determination to stay the course, it’s actually a very achievable goal.
+For many young people, the idea of saving $50,000 by the age of 30 seems like a pipe dream.
+But if you’re willing to remain focused, exercise some discipline and use your determination to stay the course, it’s actually a very achievable goal.
 How so?
 Keep reading to learn the simple secrets to saving $50k before your 30th birthday.

 Not so undoable when you break it down, right?
 Small but consistent savings over a long period of time can add up to huge returns, and that’s the key concept behind this financial plan.